Photo Gallery: Hiking Mount St. Helens

 The rim’s crumbling cliffs send small landslides down into the vast hole—2,000 feet deep and nearly two miles across—created by the eruption that decapitated St. Helens almost a generation ago.
 Ice-capped volcanoes dominate three horizons: Rainier, Adams, Hood, and Jefferson.
-See the photo gallery below from my family’s three-generation hike up St. Helens a few summers ago.
+See the photo gallery below from my family’s three-generation hike up St. Helens.

 Dayhiking 8,363-foot Mount St. Helens is so enormously popular—nearly 14,000 people attempt it every year—that you can’t spontaneously decide to do it.
 (It’s also one of my top 10 family adventures.)
-Every climber above 4,800 feet on Mount St. Helens must have a permit that costs $22 per person and is one of the hardest backcountry permits to get on U.S. public lands.
+From April 1 to Oct.
+31, every climber above 4,800 feet on Mount St. Helens must have a permit that costs $22 per person and is one of the hardest backcountry permits to get on U.S. public lands.

-Permits for climbing St. Helens between April 1 and Oct.
-31, 2016, go on sale online on Feb.
-1, at 9 a.m.
+Permits for climbing St. Helens between May 15 and Oct.
+31 go on sale online on Feb.
+1, at 9 a.m (Pacific Standard Time).
 By early spring, every one of the 100 permits issued per day will be sold out.
-Apply as soon as permits go on sale at http://ift.tt/1nHdcKq.
+Apply as soon as permits go on sale at http://ift.tt/2jEcFcU.